alhajee/ckan/doc/maintaining/filestore.rst

 .. versionadded:: 2.2

-CKAN uses the default Python library `mimetypes`_ to detect the media type of an uploaded file.
+FMLD uses the default Python library `mimetypes`_ to detect the media type of an uploaded file.
 If some particular format is not included in the ones guessed by the ``mimetypes`` library, a default ``application/octet-stream`` value will be returned.